Aerobics Without Abs

 During a steady-state workout (when you move at the same pace for a certain amount of time), your body does burn a higher percentage of calories from fat.
 This is where that "fat burning zone" myth comes from.
 On the surface, it sounds like you're burning more fat calories.

-- As I explained earlier, you burn fewer total calories as your body adapts.
+- You burn fewer total calories as your body adapts.
 So even if you're burning a higher percentage of fat, you aren't burning as many calories overall.
 It's like winning 80% of a Lotto jackpot.
 It sounds good until you realize that the jackpot is just fifty bucks.

 - Your body actually becomes efficient at storing fat.
 Since you're now burning fat as your primary source of fuel, your body adapts and becomes very good at storing fat.
 Blame it on a dumb self-preservation mechanism built into the body's operating system.

-In seven months of training, I calculated that I worked out for 374 hours – that's an average of over thirteen hours a week!
-If I burned just ten calories a minute, it adds up to 224,400 calories.
-Doing the math (at 3,500 calories per pound), 224,400 calories should equal sixty four pounds lost!
+I did the math and discovered that I worked out for 374 hours – that's an average of over thirteen hours a week!
+If I'd burned even ten calories a minute (a conservative estimate), that would've added up to 224,400 calories.
+So since a pound is 3,500 calories, that would mean my 224,400 calorie expenditure should've equaled 64 pounds lost!

-But, still, I thought it would've been more effective than this!
-A lousy five pounds after doing 374 hours of training, while keeping tabs on what I'm eating!
+But still, you'd think all that cardio would've been more effective than this!
+A lousy five pounds after doing 374 hours of training, while keeping tabs on my diet!
 It's enough to make a girl give up the gym and take refuge in a box of Krispy Kremes.

 It's only the answer if your goal is to complete an endurance event.